12 Things to Do in Washington DC in December

 Season’s Greenings at the Botanical Garden| ©m01229

-During the month of December, the Washington Botanical Garden dresses in lights to celebrate Christmas.
-It is one of the most beautiful places you can't miss during your visit to this city.
-In addition to seeing some 26,000 plants and numerous plant species, it has a special room dedicated to the deserts of the planet, where you can appreciate succulents, shrubs and flowering plants characteristic of these regions.
+Throughout December, the Washington Botanical Garden is decked out in lights to celebrate Christmas.
+A place of great beauty, it’s one of the must-see spots during your visit to the city.
+In addition to viewing some 26,000 plants and numerous plant species, it features a special exhibit dedicated to the world’s deserts, where you can admire succulents, shrubs, and flowering plants characteristic of these regions.

-Also during this month there are a series of festive concerts and an annual exhibition with the best plant species and miniature replicas of emblematic buildings, such as the Smithsonian National Museum of History.
+Also taking place this month are a series of festive concerts and an annual exhibition featuring the finest plant species and miniature replicas of iconic buildings, such as the Smithsonian National Museum of Natural History.

-Inside the Botanical Garden is the Children's Garden, a space designed for children, where they can have fun and learn using gardening tools, interacting with the plants, while their parents relax surrounded by nature.
+Within the Botanical Garden is the Children’s Garden, a space designed for children where they can have fun and learn by using gardening tools and interacting with plants, while their parents relax surrounded by nature.

 Practical Information